KyWa/dotfiles/docs/Hashicorp/Vault.md

     token          Interact with tokens
 '''

+    # WARNING
     When a secrets backend is `disabled`, it does not magically store the secrets for later.
 They are destroyed.
+    This was tested with a local `kv` store and may not reflect other storage backends.